cfsimplicity/AdaptiveImages/README.md

  - `pixelDensityMultiplier` number between 1 and 3: default=1.5.
 By how much to multiply the resolution for "retina" displays as detected by the resolution cookie.
  - `jpgQuality` number between 1 and 100: default=50.
 The quality of resized JPGs.
  - `sharpen` boolean: default=true.
 Shrinking images can blur details.
 Perform a sharpen on re-scaled images?
- - `interpolation` string: defalt="highPerformance".
+ - `interpolation` string: default="highPerformance".
 Interpolation algorithm to use when scaling/resizing file (depending on whether performance or quality is paramount).
  - `writeLogs` boolean: default=false.
 Whether or not to log activity - don't use in production.
  - `logFilename`: string: default="adaptive-images".
 If logging, the name of the file.